HotCakeX/Harden-Windows-Security/README.md

 * When using Xbox, make sure you [configure sign-in preference](https://support.xbox.com/en-US/help/account-profile/signin-security/change-signin-preferences) and set it to either `Ask for my PIN` or `Lock it down`.
 The latter is the most secure one since it will require authentication using Microsoft Authenticator app. `Ask for my PIN` is recommended for the most people because it will only require a PIN to be entered using controller.

+* A common misconception among some people is that *"open source software is safer because we can see its source."* **It's fundamentally incorrect and wrong.** If you are an average end-user who isn't a full-stack programmer, it doesn't matter at all whether or not you can see the source code, because you don't understand it anyway to verify and trust it.
+Even if you are a programmer, chances are you aren't fluent in every programming language to be able to verify the source code of every program.
+EVEN if you are a highly-skilled programmer at every programming language, and you manage to 100% verify every single line of code in an open source program, it still does NOT mean that the compiled binary that you are downloading is safe, because the code you spent all that time verifying might not even belong to the pre-compiled program's installer you are trying to download and use, so you will have to build the program from the source code yourself by setting up a development environment and spending anywhere from minutes to hours/days building the program from the source code, and you will have to repeat all of those steps for each subsequent version. **Another problem with open source programs is that roughly 99.9% of them are unsigned,** meaning they don't have a digital signature, their developers haven't used a code signing certificate to sign their program.
+Among other problems, this poses a danger to the end-users, makes it harder to create trust for those programs in security solutions and makes it hard to authenticate them.
+[Read Microsoft's Introduction to Code Signing](https://learn.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/ms537361(v=vs.85)) or [Digicert's 5 reasons why Code Signing is necessary.](https://www.websecurity.digicert.com/security-topics/why-use-code-signing)

 * More Security Recommendations coming soon...

 <p align="right"><a href="#readme-top">💡(back to top)</a></p>